- How can I copy the contents of a folder to another folder in a different directory using terminal?

-Copy all files in one directory to another linux
+- Copy all files in a directory to a local subdirectory in linux

 How can I copy the contents of a folder to another folder in a different directory using terminal?